How Your Credit Score Affects Car Insurance Rates

 How Insurance Companies Use Your Credit

 Most insurance companies in the United States use credit-based insurance scores as one factor in determining your premiums.
-Research by the Federal Trade Commission shows a statistical correlation between lower credit scores and higher claim frequency, even when controlling for factors like race, income, and location.
-Insurers argue this data-driven approach helps them price policies more accurately based on risk.
+Research shows a statistical correlation between lower credit scores and higher claim frequency, even when controlling for factors like income and location.
+Insurers argue this data-driven approach helps them price policies more accurately — and in 45 states plus Washington D.C., they are legally allowed to do exactly that.

 State Restrictions You Need to Know

-Maryland restricts how credit can be used, prohibiting companies from denying, canceling, or refusing to renew policies based on credit.
-Oregon bans cancellations or non-renewals based on credit but allows limited use for initial underwriting.
-Utah permits credit use for initial underwriting but bans it after 60 days and limits its application to discounts rather than surcharges.
+As of March 2026, California, Hawaii, Maryland, Massachusetts, and Michigan outright ban or strictly limit insurers from using credit scores in determining auto insurance rates or underwriting decisions.
+Oregon prohibits cancellations or non-renewals based on credit but allows limited use for initial underwriting.
+Utah permits credit use for initial underwriting but bans it after 60 days and restricts its application to discounts rather than surcharges.

 Pincher's Pro Tip

-If you live in California, Hawaii, Massachusetts, or Michigan, your credit score won't affect your car insurance rates.
-Consider this when relocating, as it could save you hundreds of dollars annually if you have poor credit.
+If you live in California, Hawaii, Massachusetts, or Michigan, your credit score won't affect your car insurance rates at all.
+If you have poor credit and are considering relocation, this could be worth hundreds — or even thousands — of dollars in annual savings.

 Key Factors in Your Insurance Score